ChrisWhittington/Chess-EPD-verifier/README.md

 that anyway, no?).

 There's a bunch of EPD test positions (credited where author is known) to provide code integrity testing.
-Obvs you can junk these when using the code in an engine main() runs all that stuff.
+Obvs you can junk these when using the code in an engine. main() runs all that stuff.